 What happens to waste cooking oil?

-We’re asked frequently ‘how to dispose of vegetable cooking oil’ or ‘how to dispose of out-of-date cooking oil’ these questions are easy for us to answer because we run and manage our own used cooking oil recycling plant, we can be more competitive on pricing than brokers.
+We’re asked frequently ‘how to dispose of vegetable cooking oil’ or ‘how to dispose of out-of-date cooking oil’.
+These questions are easy for us to answer because we run and manage our own used cooking oil recycling plant, and have solutions for all your waste cooking oil disposal requirements.

 Reasons to work with BioteCH4 on your waste cooking oil collection.

 - Because of the industries in which we work, we can collect from food factories and catering outlets to support their fluctuating food waste levels.

 - We are constantly reviewing our pricing and pay best market rate prices.

 - Our experienced team are on hand to give free advice and guidance.